Lovrom8/RSMods/docs/avalonia-migration.md

 ### Avalonia Profiles screen (core slice)

-- Ported the first slice of the WinForms Profiles tab into a `ProfilesViewModel`/`ProfilesView` navigation entry, driving the shared `Profiles`/`ProfileService`/`ProfileBackupService` facade directly (no new Core infrastructure needed).
+- Ported the first slice of the WinForms Profiles tab into a `ProfilesViewModel`/`ProfilesView` navigation entry, driving the shared `ProfileService` and `ProfileBackupService` directly.
 - Unlike the settings screens this is action-oriented, not a snapshot: selecting a profile decrypts and activates it, and each action (add/remove song list, lock/unlock rewards, restore a backup) executes and persists immediately — mirroring the WinForms tab, which has no Save/Revert here.
 File-bound work